 From netlify-skills

 IMPORTANT: Only use models listed in the "Available Models" section below.
 AI Gateway does not support every model a provider offers.
-Using an unsupported model will cause runtime errors.
+Using an unsupported model returns an HTTP error from the gateway.

 Netlify AI Gateway provides access to AI models from multiple providers without managing API keys directly.
 It is available on all Netlify sites.

-The AI Gateway acts as a proxy — you use standard provider SDKs (OpenAI, Anthropic, Google) but point them at Netlify's gateway URL instead of the provider's API.
-Netlify handles authentication, rate limiting, and monitoring.
+The AI Gateway acts as a proxy — you use standard provider SDKs but point them at Netlify's gateway URL.
+Netlify auto-injects both the base URL and a placeholder API key for each provider, then authenticates upstream on your behalf.

 npm install openai